which she thinks is a bus, though, unlike me, she is unaware of its final stop.

 I remember the lock of Rachel's hair,

-which I found in a little round tin inside a sewing box.
+which I found in a small round tin.

-A careless child: I would curl the auburn strand around my fingers, until it eventually disintegrated much like my mother's mind.
+A careless child, I would curl the auburn strands around my fingers, till they disintegrated like my mother's mind.

 'O'Mally,' she mutters, 'O' Mally.'

-No one in the family knows this man but whatever Mae West is doing under her vest is a mystery best left unresolved.
+No one in the family knows who he is and whatever Mae West is doing under her vest, we leave to the imagination.

-I almost hold the yellow rose of Texas in my hand, knowing I will be earwormed by the tune for the rest of the week.
+In my hands, I almost hold the yellow rose of Texas knowing I will be earwormed by the tune for the rest of the week.

 Joan Bailey